 H&M's latest kidswear collection transforms plastic waste into everyday fashion.

-“Helping to keep beaches and oceans clean, bottle2fashion is another exciting step forward for a more circular and collaborative approach at H&M. Giving a second life to disposable plastic bottles as recycled polyester is valuable in so many ways — to Indonesia’s environment, economy and social values but also to the world and our customers.
-And once the kids outgrow the clothes, we encourage parents to bring the items back to us through our garment collection initiative so they can be recycled once again,” says Nellie Lindeborg, assortment sustainability responsible at H&M.
+“Helping to keep beaches and oceans clean, bottle2fashion is another exciting step forward for a more circular and collaborative approach at H&M. To give a second life to disposable plastic bottles as recycled polyester is valuable in so many ways — to Indonesia’s environment, economy and social values — but also the world and our customers.
+And once the kids outgrow the clothes, we encourage the items be brought back to us through our garment collection initiative so they can be recycled once again”, says Nellie Lindeborg, Assortment Sustainability Responsible at H&M.

 But how does bottle2fashion work?
-PET bottles are collected from the shores of Indonesia, sorted, cleaned up, shredded into flakes, and then recycled into polyester fibers.
-We blend those fibers with other materials to create the comfy pieces in this collection.
-This process not only saves energy and CO2 omissions but also reduces the amount of raw materials needed to begin with.
+PET bottles are collected from the shores of Indonesia, sorted, cleaned up, shredded into flakes and then recycled into polyester fibres.
+We blend those fibres with other materials to create the comfy pieces in this collection.
+This process not only saves energy and CO2 omissions, but also reduces the amount of raw materials needed to begin with.
 The collaboration with bottle2fashion also supports the Indonesian government’s initiative against marine pollution — while generating local jobs.

-“Through the bottle2fashion initiative that we’ve conducted alongside H&M for this season, Danone-AQUA has successfully collected around 71 tons of PET bottles from Kepulauan Seribu (Thousand Island) and Bandung Area.
-This is to show our commitment to preventing plastic from going into the ocean, which is also the manifestation of our #BijakBerplastik movement,” says Ratih Anggraeni, a senior sustainable packaging manager at Danone Indonesia.
+“Through the bottle2fashion initiative that we’ve conducted alongside H&M, for this season, Danone-AQUA has successfully collected around 71 tons of PET bottles from Kepulauan Seribu (Thousand Island) and Bandung Area.
+This is to show our commitment to prevent plastic from going into the ocean, which is also the manifestation of our #BijakBerplastik movement,” says Ratih Anggraeni, Senior Sustainable Packaging Manager, Danone Indonesia.